You may have heard that the SAT and ACT don’t test vocabulary anymore. So should you throw your ACT vocabulary lists out the door?

 This means studying long ACT vocabulary lists is not your best strategy for conquering the ACT English and Reading sections.
-Instead, it’s better to practice inferring word means and becoming a thoughtful reader.
+Instead, it’s better to practice inferring word meanings and becoming a thoughtful reader.
 That may sound a little complicated, but don’t worry!
-We’ll explain each of these question types in detail below, with examples to help you understand how they are presented on the test.
+We’ll explain each of the three question types in detail below, with examples to help you understand how they are presented on the test.

 #1: Author’s Word Choice (Diction)